Khalid Al Muti, MD, is the Section Head for Cardiac Electrophysiology in the Heart & Vascular Institute at Cleveland Clinic Abu Dhabi.

 A native of Palestine, Dr. Al Muti moved to the United States to pursue his college and professional studies, starting his undergraduate work at the University of California, Berkeley, followed by a degree in Pharmacy with honors from the University of Texas, Austin.
 He received his medical degree from the State University of New York, followed by specialty training in Internal Medicine at the Albert Einstein College of Medicine, New York City.
 This was followed by training in Advanced Heart Failure and Cardiac Transplantation at Columbia University Medical Center, New York City.
 He completed further training in Cardiovascular Disease at the Albert Einstein Medical Center and in Clinical Cardiac Electrophysiology at the Lankenau Medical Center, both in Philadelphia, Pennsylvania.

-Dr. Al Muti’s research has focused on the diagnosis and treatment of heart rhythm disturbances.
+Dr. Al Muti’s research has been focused on the diagnosis and treatment of heart rhythm disturbances.
 This includes improving the safety and efficacy of cardiac ablation procedures, prevention of sudden cardiac death, prevention of stroke and related conditions, novel approaches to ablation of atrial fibrillation and ventricular arrhythmias, pharmacologic management of atrial fibrillation with anti-arrhythmic drugs and novel approaches to implantation of biventricular pacing devices.
-He has authored multiple articles and textbook chapter on these and other related topics.
+He has authored multiple articles and textbook chapters on these and other related topics.

 Dr. Al Muti is a Fellow of the Heart Rhythm Society (FHRS) and the American College of Cardiology (FACC).
-He is a Clinical Assistant Professor of Medicine at the Lerner College of Medicine.
+He is also a Clinical Assistant Professor of Medicine at the Lerner College of Medicine.